While the new system doesn’t mean the ‘death of the training contract’, it does open new roads to qualifying as a solicitor.

 National firm Kennedys was one of the first to offer a new pathway, announcing its SQE training programme will double as a graduate solicitor apprenticeship.
 Unlike some other legal apprenticeships, this is targeted not at post-A level students but university graduates; and unlike a training contract, it will take place over 30 months and include one full day a week study at BPP.
 The future solicitors that complete the apprenticeship will sit the SQE exams during the overall training period and will leave with a postgraduate certificate from BPP as the cherry on the cake.

 It would be no surprise – and indeed, it would be very welcome – if more large firms launch comparable training schemes.
 The one size fits all training contract model may suit certain personality types, but alternative options can only be a good thing for those who are looking for something different.
-An apprenticeship-based programme will offer more time learning in a law firm setting, on the job, and will be available to a broader pool of candidates.
+An apprenticeship-based programme will offer more time learning on the job in a law firm setting, and will be available to a broader pool of candidates.

 Look beyond large employers and the possibilities are even broader.
 While many firms will be reluctant to adapt their practices, other kinds of legal outfits and high street firms may offer more flexibility.
 This is especially true of small legal businesses that don’t have the resources to run a full training contract.
 For these employers, the ability to recruit candidates with some experience already banked that can count towards their solicitor credentials may give them the ability to make more entry-level hires.